-In 2018, our production levels increased due to the addition of three HHs in MU2 but were declining again by year end as we reacted to a continuing weak market by not developing additional header houses.
-Based on existing spot prices, we were able to purchase uranium at prices that were less than our cost of production.
-We therefore felt that rather than reducing our resources, it was prudent to purchase pounds to complement our current production, which was based on existing wellfield assets in MU1 as well as the limited number of new HHs in MU2.
-The above analysis shows that we reduced our costs reflecting the reduced production levels and other cost saving measures, but not at the same rate we decreased sales from production.
-This is consistent with what we have previously reported, in that most of our costs are fixed so that when our production increases, our cost per pound declines and where production is scaled back, our cost per pound will increase.
-Compounding this is the fact that as our cost per pound increases, the carrying cost of our inventories may be subject to lower of cost or net realizable value adjustments which are reflected in our cost of goods sold and push the cost per pound of produced product sold higher.
-As we allocate these adjustments to taxes, cash costs and noncash costs, all cost types show increases.
-Probably the most profound is in non-cash costs as all of our depletion and amortization expenses are calculated on a straight-line basis per SEC guidelines so if production is decreased by half, the related cost per pound will double.
+Our production declined during 2019 as we responded to a persistently weak market by choosing again to not develop additional header houses and implemented further cost reductions.
+The last header houses were brought online in early 2018.
+Based on existing spot prices, we were able to purchase uranium at favorable prices to deliver into our sales commitments for 2019.
+Rather than further reducing our resources, we believe it was prudent to purchase pounds to complement our production and preserve our produced inventory to the extent possible.
+The above analysis shows that we reduced our production costs reflecting the reduced production levels and other cost saving measures.

+As we have previously reported, most of our costs are fixed so that when our production increases, our cost per pound declines and when production is scaled back, our cost per pound will increase.
+Compounding this is the fact that as our cost per pound increases, the carrying cost of our inventories may be subject to lower of cost or net realizable value adjustments which are reflected in our cost of goods sold and gross profit on our financial statements.
+Additionally, our non-cash costs for depletion and amortization expenses are calculated on a straight-line basis per SEC guidelines so if production is decreased by half, the related cost per pound will double.
 As many of our costs are fixed costs, we are not able to reduce their impact on the overall cost per pound of our products.

-As discussed, we are continuously surveying the market for opportunities to create future, long-term, contracts at favorable rates.
-However, long-term pricing remained weak in 2018 and we did not enter into any new contracts.
-As previously shown, the Company maintains a good book of contracts into 2021.
-The average contract price in 2018 was close to \$50 per pound for the 470,000 pounds we sold under term contracts.
+We continue to survey the market for opportunities to create future, long-term, contracts at favorable rates.
+However, long-term pricing remained weak in 2019 and we did not enter into any new contracts.
+As previously shown, the Company maintains contracts into 2021.